Skip to content

 custom.avd_id and custom.id

 The AVD_ID can be used to link the check to the Aqua Vulnerability Database (AVD) entry.
 For example, the avd_id AVD-AWS-0176 is the ID of the check in the AWS Vulnerability Database.
-If you are contributing your check to trivy-policies, you need to generate an ID using make id in the trivy-checks repository.
+If you are contributing your check to trivy-checks, you need to generate an ID using make id in the trivy-checks repository.
 The output of the command will provide you the next free IDs for the different providers in Trivy.

 The ID is based on the AVD_ID.
 For instance if the avd_id is AVD-AWS-0176, the ID is ID0176.